VandyHacks/vaken/docs/docs/dev/auth.md

 - Allows user to view the hacker table, check in users via NFC, manage events, and manage sponsors.

 ### Sponsor Type

+- Allows users to view hacker resumes and check in via NFC to sponsor events.